 A key ingredient in efficient quantum information processing is the reliable transfer of quantum states between distant nodes of a quantum network \cite{divincenzo2000,kimble2008}.
 Numerous quantum state transfer (QST) protocols have been proposed across a wide range of platforms, including spin chains \cite{Huang2018,Korzekwa2014,Bose2003,Christandl2004}, superconducting qubit networks \cite{Karamlou2022,Braumuller2022}, cavity arrays \cite{Almeida2016}, and optical systems \cite{Ru2021}.
 These protocols broadly fall into two classes: time-independent schemes based on free evolution under an engineered Hamiltonian, and time-dependent schemes relying on controlled parameter modulation.
 While time-dependent protocols often exploit adiabatic evolution, the long timescales required to satisfy adiabaticity render them susceptible to decoherence and disorder, limiting achievable transfer fidelities.

-An effective strategy to mitigate these limitations is to exploit topological models.
-Topological systems are characterized by the existence of symmetry-protected edge states, which are robust against local perturbations and disorder \cite{Schnyder2008,Ryu2010}.
+An effective strategy to mitigate these limitations is to exploit symmetry-protected topological phases, which can host edge states that are robust against local perturbations and disorder \cite{Schnyder2008,Ryu2010}.
 Such edge states enable edge-to-edge QST across an entire system and have been explored in a variety of topological settings.
-In one dimension, topological QST has been proposed in the Su–Schrieffer–Heeger (SSH) \cite{Mei2018,Yuan2023,Huang2022,Palaiodimopoulos2021} and Rice–Mele models \cite{Qi2020,Xing2022}, using both time-dependent adiabatic protocols and time-independent approaches based on coherent edge state dynamics, such as Rabi flopping \cite{Bello2016,Longhi2019}.
+In one dimension, topological QST has been proposed in the Su–Schrieffer–Heeger (SSH) \cite{lang2017,estarellas2017,Mei2018,Yuan2023,Huang2022,Palaiodimopoulos2021} and Rice–Mele models \cite{Qi2020,Xing2022}, using both time-dependent adiabatic protocols and time-independent approaches based on coherent edge state dynamics, such as Rabi flopping \cite{Bello2016,Longhi2019}.
 Related ideas have also been investigated in two-dimensional topological lattices \cite{Wei2023,Dlaska2017}.